rs028/atmosch-R/README.md

 and follow the instructions.
 Optionally, add `library(openair)` to `.Rprofile`.

-The openair uses the POSIX format to handle dates and times, instead of the chron format used in atmosch-R. In addition, several openair functions make assumptions about the names of some key variables, such as: date/time, wind speed, wind direction, etc...
+The openair package uses the POSIX format to handle dates and times, instead of the chron format used in atmosch-R. In addition, several openair functions make assumptions about the names of some key variables, such as: date/time, wind speed, wind direction, etc...

 The `fOpenair()` function in `processData.R` can be used to convert a _data.frame_ to the format used by openair functions.